 MY TOP PICK: Lead The Way Rose Quartz case

-The perfect gift for anyone in your life who wants to keep our oceans clean, Guppyfriend’s wash bag is designed to stop synthetic garments from releasing harmful microfibres into the environment.
-Made from fully recyclable polyamide, the bag reduces friction so stops your synthetic clothes shedding as much, and it catches any microfibres that are released so you can stop them from entering waterways.
+Guppyfriend’s wash bag is also designed to stop synthetic garments from releasing harmful microfibres into the environment.
+Made from fully recyclable polyamide, the bag reduces friction so stops your synthetic clothes shedding as much, and it catches any microfibres that are released.

 Cacao Pow Deodorant